In education we often use the following SEN Vocabulary and terminology which is explained in further detail below:

 SI - sensory impairment

 SLT - stands for speech and language therapist.
 They help children who have speech, language and communication difficulties.

-Special school - a school which is specially organised to make special educational provision for pupils with special educational needs and EHCPs whose needs cannot be met in a mainstream school.
+Special school/setting - a school which is specially organised to make special educational provision for pupils with special educational needs and EHCPs whose needs cannot be met in a mainstream school.